mariobecerra/mariobecerra.github.io/_pages/03_other stuff.md

 * "Diablo Guardián" by Xavier Velasco
 * "The Shadow of the Wind" by Carlos Ruiz Zafón
 * "The Millenium series" by Stieg Larsson
-* "The Picture of Dorian Gray" by Oscar Wilde
-* "The Old Man and the Sea" by Ernest Hemingway
-* "Brave New World" by Aldous Huxley
 * "The Fellowship of the Ring" by J.R.R.
 Tolkien